sinchanaraj04/Generative/README.md

 Deploy the system on cloud platforms for broader accessibility.

-Contributors
+Contributors:

 Adwika Thanmaya D

-Sinchana B Raj (Lia)
+Sinchana B Raj

 Vatsala D V

-License

-This project is licensed under the MIT License.

 Acknowledgements

-Special thanks to the creators of the Abstract Art Gallery Dataset.
+Special thanks to the creators of the Best Artwork Of All Time Dataset.

 Inspired by research in generative art and GAN advancements.